Forairaaaaa/Rebecca/hal/README.md

   "device_type": "mpu6500",
   "status": "idle",
   "sample_rate": 50,
-  "imu_data_port": 34571,
+  "imu_data_port": 34897,
-  "description": "📫 Subscribe IMU data from <imu_data_port> via ZMQ SUB socket.
-When running, data will be published in protobuf format, schema available at /imu0/schema"
+  "description": "📫 Subscribe to IMU data from <imu_data_port> using a ZMQ SUB socket.
+The data is published in Protobuf format, and its schema is available at /imu0/schema."
 }
 ```